Europe’s Most Enriching Spa Treatments

 Italy is known for its vineyards, however few realise that after Turkey and Uzbekistan, Italy grows more apricots than any other country.
 The Romans are thought to have first introduced apricots to Italy, having imported them from Greece, and today they grow in abundance around Mt Vesuvius, east of Naples.

-At Hotel de Russie in Rome, we use wine and apricots in our 80-minute Mediterranean nourishing treatment.
+At Hotel de Russie in Rome, we use wine and apricots in our 80-minute smoothing and nourishing treatment.
 The treatment begins with a body scrub made from apricot kernels and Trapani salt, which helps remove impurities and soften the skin.
 You will then enjoy a body massage with Sicilian oils and white wine cream.

 Volcanic stones and Sicilian oils